Recognition of same-sex unions in China: Background

 There are documented cases of same-sex unions in Ancient China.
 During the Song era, there are tales of two men, Pan Zhang and Wang Zhongxian, who fell in love and lived together in a relationship described as "affectionate as husband and wife, sharing the same coverlet and pillow with unbounded intimacy for one another".
 In modern times, the earliest known advocate for same-sex unions was the 19th to 20th century utopian reformer, Kang Youwei, who advocated temporary marriage contracts lasting up for a year.
-These contracts would be open to same-sex couples as well as to heterosexual couples.
+These contracts would have been open to both same-sex couples and opposite-sex couples.
 However, he did not believe that China was ready for such a historic step, and deferred this policy until the future Great Unity.
+Chinese Buddhism considers marriage to be a secular issue or a social contract, and therefore not a religious matter.
+There is no religious marriage service and marriage customs are often adopted from local cultural traditions.
+Writing for the Journal of Religious Studies in 2022, Andi Fian, an alumnus from the Gadjah Mada University, argued that prohibitions against same-sex marriage in Confucianism may have influenced Chinese Buddhism.